ghalipm-vanier-college/programming-algorithms-and-patterns-summer-2025/Notes/Week 6 - SOLID Principle.md

     }
 }
 ```
 * Problem: OrderService is tightly coupled to EmailSender.
-What if you want to add SMS, mock for testing, or change notification?
+What if you want to add SMS, or change notification?

  ### With DIP (“good”): ##
  ```java